-Yes, it’s possible to see that somebody is using a VPN by looking at their traffic.
-That doesn’t mean your activities are visible, but it does mean that the fact you’re using a VPN may be apparent.
+Yes, it’s possible to see that you’re using a VPN by looking at your traffic patterns.
+That doesn’t mean your activities are visible, but your VPN use is.
+You can use obfuscated servers to hide the fact that you’re using a VPN.

 Can obfuscated servers bypass the Great Firewall Of China?

 Unfortunately, it’s not as simple as that.
-Bypassing that firewall requires a lot of constant effort.
-While obfuscated servers are an important part, they alone cannot guarantee that your VPN provider will work in China.
+While obfuscated servers are essential to bypassing China’s firewalls, they alone cannot guarantee that your VPN provider will work in China.

-It takes complicated algorithms, among other technology, as well as continuous maintenance to keep a VPN service up and running for Chinese users.
-However, if your provider offers obfuscated servers as Surfshark does, it’s a step in the right direction!
+It takes complicated algorithms, among other technologies, and continuous maintenance to keep a VPN service up and running for users in China.
+However, if your VPN provider offers obfuscated servers as Surfshark does, it’s a step in the right direction!

 What does a VPN blocker do?

-A VPN blocker is a tool that governments, ISPs, or website administrators use to deny access to a particular service or services when you connect to the internet with a VPN.
-The most common method used to block VPNs is blocking specific IP addresses.
+A VPN blocker is a tool that governments, ISPs, or website administrators use to deny access to a particular service when you connect to the internet with a VPN.
+The most commonly used method for preventing VPN access is by blocking specific IP addresses.
 Another common way is blocking ports that VPN tunneling protocols use, e.g., PPTP and L2TP.

 Can anyone track you using a VPN?

-How to know if a server is obfuscated?
+How do you know if a server is obfuscated?